MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-support.md

 ## AKS engine supported areas

-Microsoft provides technical support for the issues in the following areas:
+Microsoft provides technical support for issues in the following areas:

 -  Issues with AKS engine commands: deploy, generate, upgrade, and scale.
 The tool should be consistent with its behavior on Azure.
 -  Issues with a Kubernetes cluster deployed following the [Overview of AKS engine](azure-stack-kubernetes-aks-engine-overview.md).